 But together, we can wield it in the right direction.
 We hope in the future the world will be a safe place for all creatures large and small.
 And perhaps one day, we will no longer need sanctuaries to protect these beautiful souls.

 Do you have an ethical or unethical wildlife experience you would like to share with us?
-Spread the word by letting us know in the comments below.
+We’d love to hear from you.

 Ethical Ecotourism Destination in Indonesia

 We often get asked what our most unforgettable adventure has been.
 Jungle trekking in Bukit Lawang and coming face-to-face with orangutans in their wild habitat is an experience we will never forget.